showSidebars ==

 The economics of space

-Prog Yang shares that the field of spatial econometrics has received increasing attention in recent years, due to growing recognition that the standard econometrics technique often fails in the presence of spatial interaction.
+Yang shares that the field of spatial econometrics has received increasing attention in recent years, due to growing recognition that the standard econometrics technique often fails in the presence of spatial interaction.
 This applies to key issues in economics including demand analysis, labour, public economics, and the international economics of trade.
 “For example, when two countries have a huge trade volume between them, they are inevitably somehow dependent on each other.
 This economic relationship should take geography into account, meaning the proximity of the two countries and how it affects the nature of their trading relations.”

 This concept may seem more apparent in fields such as agriculture or environmental economics, but now it’s being increasingly applied to areas such as finance as well.
-Prof Yang says,“As a trader, when you invest in 100 stocks for example, you would be analysing and tracking their movements over time.
+Yang says, “As a trader, when you invest in 100 stocks for example, you would be analysing and tracking their movements over time.
 But these stock movements don’t happen in their individual vacuums; there is definitely a certain level of dependence among a group of similar stocks.
 This is something that more people are starting to take into account when they do financial analysis.”

 One interesting application of spatial econometrics is on housing prices.
 For example, in the US, the median price of an apartment in one county is dependent on certain economic factors, but at the same time, it is affected by the price in the neighbouring county.
 “Traditional statistical methodologies would have made independent observations about the prices in the two counties – but spatial econometrics examines the correlations between the two pricing levels,” he explains.